 Our specialist team of professional teachers and support staff offer tailored education packages and programmes to meet individual needs and abilities.
-With a wide range of courses and support, we can help our members to achieve nationally recognised qualifications, gain crucial lifestyle skills for more independent living, grow in confidence and make new friends.
+With a wide range of courses and support, we can help our members to attain nationally recognised qualifications, as well as crucial lifestyle skills for more independent living, to help grow their confidence and help them make new friends.

 We have residential and day provision available with sites in London and Manchester.